 Even though there are some definite benefits to this certification, whether it is right for your company will be highly dependent on your business, operation, and goals.
-Only you can know if it is truly worth it.

 With this question in our minds, let’s explore the pros and cons of ISO 9001 and determine if the certification is truly worth it for your organization.

 When determining if “ISO 9001 is worth it”, the first things we need to look at are the requirements.
 And, as we’ll see, these requirements can be a little complex.

 If it were easy, everybody would be ISO 9001 certified and it wouldn’t be such a desirable accreditation.

 But alas, nothing good is ever that easy.
 Neither is every good thing beneficial for everyone.
 So you’ll need to see if these requirements are worth the time and effort.

 ISO 9001 requires you to implement a Quality Management System (QMS) that meets the following 2 criteria.

 These two criteria may seem a bit generic.
 That’s because they are meant to be.
 These criteria are purposely generic so that organizations of any size and purpose can implement a QMS that meets their specific needs while also adhering to ISO 9001 standards.

 A Quality Management System (QMS) is a set of rules, processes, procedures, and best practices that ensures the company can continue operating.
 In other words, a QMS is a systematic approach to controlling and documenting your business operation.